yaseenkady/tree.pro/tree/0_syndrome/1_tumor/von_hippel_lindau_disease.md

 80% of spinal hemangioblastoma are in this disease.

-40% of cases have 1 tumor.
+40% of cases have only 1 tumor.

 # <